-Master in Interior Design for Commercial Spaces
+Master in Interior Space Design Methodology

 – To have greater contact with the professional world and acquire the necessary tools to tackle the heterogeneity and diversity of programmes and places encompassed within the field of interior design.